Module Convenor: Roberta Bivins

-The Matters of Life and Death module provides the opportunity for students to analyse a series of issues in the history of medicine in depth, responding to a broad range of student interest in histories of the body and mind, gender and medicine, public health, disease, disability, race and science.
+The 'Matters of Life and Death' module provides the opportunity for students to analyse a series of issues in the history of medicine in depth, responding to a broad range of student interest in histories of the body and mind, gender and medicine, public health, disease, disability, race and science.
 Each seminar introduces students to an important recent contribution to the field of the history of medicine, and provides the opportunity to discuss this work with the authors.
 This will enable students to develop an understanding of how the field is now evolving in tackling issues of life and death.
 It will also develop critical thinking about the challenges in undertaking such historical work.
 An introductory seminar will focus on strategy for interviewing historians about their work and its situation within the field.
 It will allocate roles, discuss areas for questions and a structure for the seminars, and identify further readings and reviews to assist analysis of the core texts.
 The emphasis will be on equipping students to take a lead in the organisation and intellectual direction of the seminars.
 The seminars in Weeks 2-9 will put these plans into operation.
-These seminars will centre on reading a book written or being written by a member of staff in History of Medicine at Warwick.
-A trip to the Wellcome Collection or Science Museum in London in Week 4 (TBC) will offer students an opportunity to consider the material history of medicine and methods of public engagement in the field, as well as introducing some of the resources available on site.
+These seminars will centre on reading a book or articles written (or being written) by a member of staff in History of Medicine at Warwick.
+All texts are accessible electronically via the Warwick Library.
 The final seminar in Week 10 will give students the opportunity to present their own research ideas, building on the intersecting themes, conclusions and methods that have been presented throughout the term.
 Students will be encouraged to draw from the seminars and the readings in their essays for the module.
 The subjects and titles of these essays will need to be agreed with the module convenor.

-Week 1: Introduction (Mathew Thomson)
+Week 1: Introduction (Roberta Bivins)

 Week 6: Reading Week